cap-js/docs/guides/databases-postgres.md

 ## Deployment Using Liquibase  { .impl .java }

-In a _single tenant_ application, without extensibility, you can also use [Liquibase](https://www.liquibase.org/) to control when, where, and how database changes are deployed.
+You can also use [Liquibase](https://www.liquibase.org/) to control when, where, and how database changes are deployed.
 As Liquibase allows to define database changes [in an SQL file](https://docs.liquibase.com/change-types/sql-file.html), you can easily leverage `cds deploy` to generate DDL scripts to be used by Liquibase.

 Add a Maven dependency to Liquibase: